RememberOfLife/mirabel/README.md

 * create icon, show it on the empty (default) frontend
 * combobox for gamevariant board implementation (e.g. bitboards, havannah eval persistent storage, etc..)
 * semver for all the components
-* some genral purpose icon set for the whole thing, goes together with the color palette, usable by frontends if they want

 ## problems
 * change how the frontends receive the nanovg context, they need it in the constructor already